 It was supposed to grow to 4 feet tall, but it easily doubled that…which is probably why the balloon plant (milkweed) behind it is only 3 feet tall this season.
 Balloon plant is a late season milkweed for monarch egg laying, but I’ve recently found that monarch females seem to prefer its close relative.

 5. Zinnias << 5 big zinnias for your butterfly garden

 This year we planted the tall state fair mix and benary’s giant which were a big hit with both swallowtails and monarchs.
 They are currently being used by bees, hummingbirds, and migrating monarchs.

 6. Verbena bonariensis (click to see more photos)

 By cutting back spent blooms at the beginning of August, we still have lots of verbena blooms as we enter October.
 Verbena also reseeds during the season for even more blooms.

 The French marigold is a favorite annual of gardeners across North America.
 In many gardens they are the first flowers to bloom and the last fall survivors.
 Bonus points for repelling those pesky oleander aphids

-Many people have asked why we are still seeing a good number of monarch visitors in a year when many have yet to see their first.
+Many people have asked how/why we still see a good number of monarch visitors even in years when sightings are down?
 I believe the answer comes down to diversification…of both milkweed and nectar flowers.
 Native and non-native.

 So next time you’re wondering where all the monarchs (and other pollinators) are, think about whether there’s something more you could be doing to support them.